SchildiChat/schildichat-desktop/README.md

-# SchildiChat-Desktop
+# SchildiChat Web/Desktop

-SchildiChat-Desktop is a fork of Element [Web](https://github.com/vector-im/element-web)/[Desktop](https://github.com/vector-im/element-desktop).
+SchildiChat Web/Desktop is a fork of Element [Web](https://github.com/vector-im/element-web)/[Desktop](https://github.com/vector-im/element-desktop).

-The most important changes of SchildiChat-Desktop compared to Element are:
+The most important changes of SchildiChat Web/Desktop compared to Element Web/Desktop are:
 - A unifed chat list for both direct and group chats
 - Message bubbles
 - Bigger items in the room list
 - &hellip; and more!

-Downloads for Desktop: https://github.com/SchildiChat/schildichat-desktop/releases <br/>
+Desktop downloads with installation instructions are listed on our website: [https://schildi.chat/desktop](https://schildi.chat/desktop)
 Hosted web variant: [https://app.schildi.chat/](https://app.schildi.chat/)

 Feel free to [join the discussion on matrix](https://matrix.to/#/#schildichat-web:matrix.org).